Who Was Who? | Project R&R

 Daniel Povinelli, PhD

-• Professor at the Institute of Cognitive Science, University of Louisiana at Lafayette conducts comparative studies of the mental lives of chimpanzees and human children, a member of the Chimpanzee Research Center Advisory Council at Yerkes National Primate Center
+• Professor at the Institute of Cognitive Science, University of Louisiana at Lafayette conducted comparative studies of the mental lives of chimpanzees and human children

 Alfred M. Prince, MD